 By organizing your projects into the season and what's most important to you, it's pretty easy to go from there.

 As for Briana-Jo building a root cellar, I don't think this is necessary.
-There are so many great ways to create a “make-shift” root cellar, including using the garden itself!
+There are so many great ways to store vegetables without a root cellar, including using the garden itself!
 This is how we store our potatoes all year without a root cellar.

 Also, when buying onions for long-term storage, it's important that they're actually storage onions.
 Generally speaking, sweet onions and purple onions will not store well.
 Choosing the correct variety of onions is key in keeping them all year.